 Some attendees with disabilities may need an attendant who supports and helps them with activities such as eating, using the bathroom, supervision, communication, or getting from place to place.
 An attendant is present only to assist the attendee.

 IMPORTANT!
 All attendants will be required to purchase a badge either on-site or in the badge sale (the ADA does not require free admission for attendants).

 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person’s disability.

 The ADA requires that service animals be under the control of the handler at all times and be harnessed, leashed, or tethered unless these devices interfere with the service animal’s work, or the individual’s disability prevents them from using these devices.

 The State of California ADA compliance laws only recognize certified, trained Service Dogs.
-Anaheim Convention Center follows all State and Federal ADA compliance laws and directions.
+The San Diego Convention Center follows all State and Federal ADA compliance laws and directions.